sean-gugler/u4remasteredA2/README.md

 - (M) Allow quit-&-save in dungeon.
 - (M) Select an active character in combat for faster exploration in dungeon rooms.
 - (M) Trainer menu to optionally enable cheat codes.
+- (M) Trainers for free items.
+- (M) Trainer to steer the balloon.
+- (M) Trainer to avoid combat.
+- (M) Trainer to enable rapid movement around the world.
+- (M) Trainer to disable the idle "pass" timer.
+- (M) Trainer to ask confirmation before exiting a towne.
 - (G) Buy-back weapon at half price didn't carry the hundreds place (optional fix with trainer).
 - (G) Library shelf lettering made one puzzle somewhat awkward.
 - (G) Gender question did not support non-binary; add a neutral symbol.
 - (G) Proper descriptions for non-human NPCs instead of "phantom".
 - (G) Campfire NPC remains stationary in combat and spits fire.
 - (G) Ctrl+V turns music on and off during play, if Mockingboard was activated in pre-game Options menu.
+- (E) Support IIgs with Mockingboard cards.
+- (G) Support slotted Mockingboard model 4C on Apple //c

 Source Code